DylanElens/obsidian/datamining/exam prep/datamining_prep.excalidraw.md

 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1698072187860,
+			"updated": 1698135999819,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "Building a decision tree\nWe will use hunts algorithm for building a decision tree\n\nIn Hunt's algorithm, a decision tree is grown in a recursive fashion\nby partitioning the training records into successively purer subets.\n\n\nLet D_t be the set of training records that are associated with node \nt and y = {y_1, y_2, ..., y_c} be the class labels.\n\nStep 1\n    If all the records in D_t belong to the same class y_t, then t is a\n    leaf node labeld by y_t\n\nStep 2\n    If D_t contains records that belong to more than one class\n    an attribute test condition is selected to partion the records\n    into smaller subsets.
+			"text": "Building a decision tree\nWe will use Hunt's algorithm for building a decision tree\n\nIn Hunt's algorithm, a decision tree is grown in a recursive fashion\nby partitioning the training records into successively purer subets.\n\n\nLet D_t be the set of training records that are associated with node \nt and y = {y_1, y_2, ..., y_c} be the class labels.\n\nStep 1\n    If all the records in D_t belong to the same class y_t, then t is a\n    leaf node labeld by y_t\n\nStep 2\n    If D_t contains records that belong to more than one class\n    an attribute test condition is selected to partion the records\n    into smaller subsets.
 A child node is created for each outcome\n    of the test condition and the records D_t are distrubted to\n    the childres based on the outcomes.
-Then we recusrively apply\n    the the child nodes.\n", "rawText": "Building a decision tree\nWe will use hunts algorithm for building a decision tree\n\nIn Hunt's algorithm, a decision tree is grown in a recursive fashion\nby partitioning the training records into successively purer subets.\n\n\nLet D_t be the set of training records that are associated with node \nt and y = {y_1, y_2, ..., y_c} be the class labels.\n\nStep 1\n    If all the records in D_t belong to the same class y_t, then t is a\n    leaf node labeld by y_t\n\nStep 2\n    If D_t contains records that belong to more than one class\n    an attribute test condition is selected to partion the records\n    into smaller subsets.
+Then we recusrively apply\n    the the child nodes.\n", "rawText": "Building a decision tree\nWe will use Hunt's algorithm for building a decision tree\n\nIn Hunt's algorithm, a decision tree is grown in a recursive fashion\nby partitioning the training records into successively purer subets.\n\n\nLet D_t be the set of training records that are associated with node \nt and y = {y_1, y_2, ..., y_c} be the class labels.\n\nStep 1\n    If all the records in D_t belong to the same class y_t, then t is a\n    leaf node labeld by y_t\n\nStep 2\n    If D_t contains records that belong to more than one class\n    an attribute test condition is selected to partion the records\n    into smaller subsets.
 A child node is created for each outcome\n    of the test condition and the records D_t are distrubted to\n    the childres based on the outcomes.
 Then we recusrively apply\n    the the child nodes.\n", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Building a decision tree\nWe will use hunts algorithm for building a decision tree\n\nIn Hunt's algorithm, a decision tree is grown in a recursive fashion\nby partitioning the training records into successively purer subets.\n\n\nLet D_t be the set of training records that are associated with node \nt and y = {y_1, y_2, ..., y_c} be the class labels.\n\nStep 1\n    If all the records in D_t belong to the same class y_t, then t is a\n    leaf node labeld by y_t\n\nStep 2\n    If D_t contains records that belong to more than one class\n    an attribute test condition is selected to partion the records\n    into smaller subsets.
+			"originalText": "Building a decision tree\nWe will use Hunt's algorithm for building a decision tree\n\nIn Hunt's algorithm, a decision tree is grown in a recursive fashion\nby partitioning the training records into successively purer subets.\n\n\nLet D_t be the set of training records that are associated with node \nt and y = {y_1, y_2, ..., y_c} be the class labels.\n\nStep 1\n    If all the records in D_t belong to the same class y_t, then t is a\n    leaf node labeld by y_t\n\nStep 2\n    If D_t contains records that belong to more than one class\n    an attribute test condition is selected to partion the records\n    into smaller subsets.
 A child node is created for each outcome\n    of the test condition and the records D_t are distrubted to\n    the childres based on the outcomes.
 Then we recusrively apply\n    the the child nodes.\n", "lineHeight": 1.25,
 			"baseline": 543
 		},
 		{
 			"type": "image",
-			"version": 102,
+			"version": 103,
-			"versionNonce": 632002107,
+			"versionNonce": 1355531395,
 			"isDeleted": false,
 			"id": "wXPFS2lLSu7vw8CA7sNbH",
 			"fillStyle": "hachure",